ARUP-CAS/atrium-alto-postprocess/README.md

    - *Columns*:
       - `file` - document identifier
       - `page` - page number
-      - `line_num` - starts from 1 for each line on the ALTO page
+      - `line_num` - line number, starts from 1 for each line on the ALTO page
       - `text` - original text of the line from ALTO page
       - `lang` - predicted ISO language code of the line ([list of all possible language labels predicted by FastText model)](https://github.com/facebookresearch/flores/tree/main/flores200#languages-in-flores-200)
       - `score` - confidence score of the predicted language code